seanpm2001/GitHub_Organization_Info/AdditionalInfo/2/GeniBlock/README.md

 The name is pronounced both Genie Block, and Gen e Block.
 I don't mind if you pronounce it differently though, it shouldn't be something to get upset over.

+When searching for projects written in Genie today, before creating [FreeGenie](/AdditionalInfo/2/FreeGenie-dev/README.md), I came across this project again.
+It was a lone project, so I created an organization for it.

 ***